nf-core/rnaseq/docs/usage.md

   * StringTie: `--rf`

 ## Alignment tool
 By default, the pipeline uses [STAR](https://github.com/alexdobin/STAR) to align the raw FastQ reads to the reference genome.
-STAR is fast and common, but requires a great deal of RAM to run, typically around 38GB for the Human GRCh37 reference genome.
+STAR is fast and common, but requires a lot of memory to run, typically around 38GB for the Human GRCh37 reference genome.

 If you prefer, you can use [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) as the alignment tool instead.
-Thought of as the successor to Tophat by many, HISAT2 has a much smaller memory footprint.
+Developed by the same group behind the popular Tophat aligner, HISAT2 has a much smaller memory footprint.

 To use HISAT2, use the parameter `--aligner hisat2` or set `params.aligner = 'hisat2'` in your config file.

 ## Reference Genomes

+The pipeline config files come bundled with paths to the illumina iGenomes reference index files.
+If you are running on UPPMAX, these should work without any additional configuration.
+If running on AWS, the configuration is set up to use the [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) resource.

-### `--genome`
+### `--genome` (using iGenomes)
-The reference genome to use for the analysis, needs to be one of the genome specified in the config file.
-This is `False` by default and needs to be specified (unless index files are supplied, see below).

-See [`conf/uppmax.config`](../conf/uppmax.config) for a list of the supported reference genomes and their keys.
+There are 31 different species supported in the iGenomes references.
+To run the pipeline, you must specify which to use with the `--genome` flag.

+You can find the keys to specify the genomes in the [iGenomes config file](https://github.com/SciLifeLab/NGI-RNAseq/blob/master/conf/igenomes.config).
 Common genomes that are supported are:

 * Human
   * `--genome GRCh37`